Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 • Benefits: Helps maintain digestive health and prevent constipation, which can worsen BPH symptoms by putting pressure on the bladder.

-• Sources: Whole grains, legumes, fruits, vegetables, nuts, and seeds.
+• Sources: whole grains, legumes, fruits, vegetables, nuts, and seeds.

 6. Stay Hydrated but Manage Fluid Intake